langchain-ai/langsmith-sdk/python/README.md

 _Note: this API is experimental and may change in the future_

-You can still use the LangChainPlus development platform without depending on any LangChain code.
+You can still use the LangSmith development platform without depending on any LangChain code.
 You can connect either by setting the appropriate environment variables, or by directly specifying the connection information in the RunTree.